Might & Magic X: Legacy

-Might & Magic X: Legacy is the tenth installment of the Might and Magic role-playing video game series, announced on March 21, 2013, developed by Limbic Entertainment and published by Ubisoft.
-Instead of being a sequel to Might and Magic IX the game follows the events of Might & Magic Heroes VI and is set in the world of Ashan.
-It was released on January 23, 2014 as a downloadable title for Microsoft Windows.
+Might & Magic X: Legacy is a role-playing video game developed by Limbic Entertainment and published by Ubisoft.
+It is the tenth installment of the Might and Magic series.
+Instead of being a sequel to Might and Magic IX, the game follows the events of Might & Magic Heroes VI and is set in the world of Ashan.
+It was released on January 23, 2014, as a downloadable title for Microsoft Windows.
 An OS X version was released on April 16, 2014.

 The game focuses on events occurring in the Agyn Peninsula of Ashan, on the continent of Thallan, following the war created by the archangel Uriel.
 A coup has occurred in the city of Karthal, and a party of raiders who arrive in the region are drawn into a complex plot in the region that threatens to escalate tensions in the various nations.

 Gameplay

 Character creation and improvement

 Players create a party of four characters, each of whom can belong to one of four different races - Humans, Orcs, Elves, and Dwarves - with each race having two male and female appearances to use.
 Each race has a choice of three classes to use - a "Might" class, a "Magic" class and a hybrid class of the two - with each class determining what skills a character begins with initially, which can be improved during character creation by allocating skill points to them.
 While characters can increase in level during a playthrough of the game, unlike previous titles like Might and Magic VI, characters can advance in level without going to a training centre and paying to do so, with each advancement allowing the player to improve the levels of skills known along with increasing one of six new statistics for the game: Might, Magic, Perception, Destiny, Vitality and Spirit.

 Like other games, each class has a promotion quest, but only one.
 In Legacy, completing such a quest confers a benefit to the character for the rest of the game.
 However, only classes being used in a play-through have access to their promotion quests, as, unlike the previous titles, those belonging to classes not in use cannot be accessed and are therefore unavailable.